open-sdg/open-sdg/docs/data-configuration.md

   * `source`: The location of the SDMX DSD file (either local or remote).

 > For more technical information see the [TranslationInputSdmx class definition](https://github.com/open-sdg/sdg-build/blob/master/sdg/translations/TranslationInputSdmx.py) and an [example of TranslationInputSdmx configuration](https://github.com/open-sdg/sdg-build/blob/master/docs/examples/open_sdg_config_sdmx.yml#L55).

+**TranslationInputSdmxMsd**: Input translations from an SDMX MSD (metadata structure definition) file.
+The available parameters are:

+  * `source`: The location of the SDMX MSD file (either local or remote).

+> For more technical information see the [TranslationInputSdmxMsd class definition](https://github.com/open-sdg/sdg-build/blob/master/sdg/translations/TranslationInputSdmxMsd.py).

 **TranslationInputYaml**: Input translations from a folder of local YAML files.
 The available parameters are the same as in TranslationInputCsv above.